lucka-me/potori-docs/docs/guide/mails.md

 ::: warning
 Ingress Prime uses localized templates, which makes it difficult to find the corrent keywords.
 We are working on it.
 :::

-## Visualize
-Potori will display the information of nominations in cards, and display data and stastistics in the Dashboard view.

-The status, result time and rejection reason are editable, click the cards to open the *Details Dialog* and edit.

-## Import
-Potori can parse data from [Wayfarer API](https://wayfarer.nianticlabs.com/api/v1/vault/manage "Wayfarer API") and update the title and location of nominations.
-Click *Import* from menu to open the *Import Dialog*, paste the JSON code from Wayfarer API and click Import.

-## Save Data Files
-You can save the nomination data to your computer by clicking the *Save File* from menu, files named `Potori.json` and `bsdata.json` will be downloaded.

-The nomination data will **NOT** be uploaded to your Google Drive automatically.
-If you have login, you can upload the data by clicking the *Upload File* from menu.